KSheridan86/project-5-RossAnthonyDesigns/README.md

 ## Description
 ---------------------------------------

-Taste of India is a website built in Django using Python, JavaScript, CSS/Bootstrap and HTML.
-It centers around the very popular Indian cuisine.
-It enables users to create and share recipes with other users from around the world.
-It is targetted towards users who enjoy their food and would like to share their recipes with others.
-Users have the ability to create recipes, and their own profile.
-They can upload images for use on their recipe or on their profile, link their personal accounts and websites, leave comments on recipes and private message other users.

-This is the fourth project for the Code Institute Diploma in Software Development.
+RossAnthonyDesigns - ForgedNature is a fully functional E-Commerce store built in Django using Python, JavaScript, CSS, Bootstrap5, HTML and it incorporates stripe payments.
 The site provides role based permissions for users to interact with a central dataset.
-It includes user authentication and Full CRUD functionality for Recipes and User Profiles.
+It includes user authentication and Full CRUD functionality for products.

+Forged Nature is a small craft business based in Co.
+Westmeath.
+Specializing in hand forged, nature inspired items for display in home or garden.
+With products ranging from a simple Butterfly to life size predatory Barn Owls.

+This version has been built for project 5 of the Code Institute Diploma in Software Development and therefore doesn't accept real payments and any orders made won't be fulfilled.

+If you would like to test the payment functionality please feel free to do so by entering the card details below when prompted to do so:

+`Card number: 4242 4242 4242 4242  Exp: any future date eg. 11/26 Cvn: any 3 digits eg 123`

+But a fully operational live site will be released soon under the url: www.rossanthonydesigns.ie

 -------
 ## Design